josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 #### `handleError`

-The following `handleError()` can be shared by many `HeroService` methods so it's generalized to meet their different needs.
+The following `handleError()` can be shared by many `HeroService` methods so it is generalized to meet their different needs.

 Instead of handling the error directly, it returns an error handler function to `catchError`.
 This function is configured with both the name of the operation that failed and a safe return value.